Housing & Residence Life Handbook

 Break Periods (Residence and Scholarship Halls)

-The residence hall and scholarship hall academic year rate includes the academic semesters.
-Winter break housing is available for an additional charge.
+The Residence Hall and Scholarship Hall academic year rate includes the academic semesters.
+Winter break housing is available and may require additional sign up to notify staff of intentions to stay.
 Meal service is determined by KU Dining and is not guaranteed.
 For information about break period meals, visit the KU Dining website

 Residents interested in break housing should make reservations in advance whenever possible.
 Break housing may not be available for residents without a reservation